evanaze/evanaze.github.io/_posts/2020-12-31-on-measuring-success.md

 * Are there people in my life that I can count on to be there for me, and can count on me?

 ### Spirituality
-I believe that this vector of success is the least emphasized and least understood in our culture.
+I believe that this dimension of success is the least emphasized and least understood in our culture.
 Spirituality does not necessarily mean religion, at least in the way I use it.
 Here I use spirituality to mean
 One way to look at spirituality is as the dot product between what you want to be, and what you are.